industrial-edge/iot-gateway/docs/Installation.md

 ## Setting up the Connection to the cloud

-Before starting the Cloud Connector Configurator, a new policy and a new device have to be set up in the aws IoT management console.
+Before starting the Cloud Connector Configurator, a new policy and a new device have to be set up in the AWS IoT management console.

-### Creating a new policy and thing for the aws IoT device
+### Creating a new policy and thing for the AWS IoT device

 In the aws IoT management console:

-- navigate to "Manage" -> "All devices" -> "Things"
+- Navigate to "Manage" -> "All devices" -> "Things"
 - Click on "Create things"
 - Select "Create single thing" and then click "Next"

 ![iot gateway create things](./graphics/iot-gateway-create-things.png)

-- enter the Thing name
+- Enter the Thing name

 ![iot gateway thing name](./graphics/iot-gateway-thing-name.png)